How to Choose Competitive Intelligence Software for SaaS in 2026

 - Exports data to existing business tools

-Startup Suitability
+Startup suitability

 - Offers flat monthly pricing without per-seat costs